 Bali is well known for its gorgeous beaches, awesome shopping scene, wide variety of yoga retreats, buzzing nightlife, fascinating culture and stunning temples.

-I have since traveled back to Bali three times and have simply fallen in love.
-There is so much to be mystified by in Bali, and the vegan food is certainly at the top of the list, at least for me.
+And of course, the most amazing food!
+In addition to all the luxury resorts in Bali, there is so much to be mystified by there, and the vegan food is certainly at the top of the list.

 Vegan Bali: Kuta

 I’ll start off in the super-touristic area of Kuta.
 I always begin my travels there, as it’s right next to the airport and makes a quick and easy stop after a long day of travel.
 I also happen to like the place, despite the fact that I don’t drink OR party late into the night.

 Kuta is no Ubud, or even Canggu, where the word “vegan” practically lines the streets.
 Kuta is the hub of Australian tourism, with lots of hustle and bustle, but somehow still manages to exude a remote charm.

 It’s very mainstream though, so imagine my surprise when, while walking along one of the busiest streets in the tourist area, I happened upon a sign that said “vegan and vegetarian specialties here”.

 Indonesian food — with its signature tempeh, rice, tofu, noodles, curries, and many vegetable dishes — never leaves you never short on vegan choices no matter where you go.
 But to see a sign pointing out vegan specialties in this part of the island makes me very excited.